 Excel IFERROR Function to Return Blank Instead of 0

 The IFERROR function tests an expression to see whether it returns an error value.
-If the expression returns an error, it’ll give a specified output.
+If the expression returns an error, the function returns a specified output.
 But if the expression is not an error, it’ll return the value of the expression itself.
-The arguments are: value, value_if_error.
+The arguments are: value and value_if_error.

 value: The expression that will be tested for an error.